How to Poach Eggs to Get the Perfect Runny Yolk

 Lightly grease a medium skillet (about 10 inches in diameter) or large saucepan.
 This greasing step is optional but helps keep the whites from sticking to the sides of the pan.
-Fill the skillet half full with water.
+Add water so the skillet is half full; add a tablespoon of vinegar—this helps the egg whites stay together.
 Bring the water to boiling; reduce heat to simmering (bubbles begin to break the surface of the water).

-Tip: If desired, stir 1 to 2 teaspoons instant chicken bouillon granules into the water to add more flavor.
-You can also poach eggs in other hot liquids, such as broth, milk, wine, or tomato juice.
+Egg Poaching Tip: For more flavor, stir 1 to 2 teaspoons instant chicken bouillon granules into the water.
+You can also poach eggs in other hot liquids, like broth, milk, wine, or tomato juice.

 Break one cold egg into a small dish.
 Carefully slide the egg into the simmering water, holding the lip of the dish as close to the water as possible.
 Take care not to break the yolk.
-Repeat with up to three more cold eggs, adding them one at a time and spacing them in the skillet so each egg has an equal amount of space surrounding it (this keeps the eggs from getting stuck together).
+Also make sure you slip the whole egg in at once to prevent the egg whites from spreading out and getting stringy.
+Repeat with up to three more cold eggs, adding them one at a time and spacing them in the skillet so each egg has an equal amount of space around it so they don't stick together.